Culture of Japan: Traditional instruments

-Local music often appears at karaoke venues on lease from record labels.
-Traditional Japanese music is quite different from Western Music and is based on the intervals of human breathing rather than mathematical timing; traditional music also typically slides between notes, a feature also not commonly found in Western music.
+Western music has been adopted and adapted to the Japanese context and has often in the process become Japanized (domesticated) and different from its model.
+Hybrid music has resulted, such as enka, J-pop, and 'contemporary Japanese music' (gendai hōgaku) or 'new Japanese music' (shin-hōgaku).
+Famous enka singers include Hibari Misora, Saburo Kitajima, Ikuzo Yoshi, and Haruo Minami.
+One notable contemporary influence on Japanese musical music came from Ainu music and the so-called nationalist composer Ifukube Akiraa (b.
+1914 in Hokkaido) who brought the tonkori zither onto the World Music scene.

+In the late 20th century Japanese music rose in popularity with Aidoru (Japanese Idols) with popular audition shows such as the Suta¯tanjo¯(A Star Is Born).
+Japanese music further evolved in the jazz, pop, R&B, and Rock music genres and continues into today.
+Popular artists of the 20th-21st centuries include Yoko Ono, Suzuka Nakamoto, Koji Tamaki, Hideto Takarai, Takahiro Moriuchi, Kenshi Yonezu, and Haruomi Hosono.
+Popular groups of the same eras include The Oral Cigarettes, Yoasobi, Bump of Chicken, King Gnu, Mrs. Green Apple, Fishmans, and Perfume.

 Performing arts

 The four traditional theatres from Japan are noh (or nō), kyōgen, kabuki, and bunraku.
 Noh had its origins in the union of the sarugaku, with music and dance made by Kan'ami and Zeami Motokiyo.
 Among the characteristic aspects of it are the masks, costumes, and the stylized gestures, sometimes accompanied by a fan that can represent other objects.
 The Noh programs are presented in alternation with the ones of kyōgen, traditionally in numbers of five, but currently in groups of three.

 The kyōgen, of a humorous character, had an older origin, in 8th century entertainment brought from China, developing itself in sarugaku.
 In kyōgen, masks are rarely used and even if the plays can be associated with the ones of noh, currently many are not.

 Kabuki appears in the beginning of the Edo period from the representations and dances of Izumo no Okuni in Kyoto.
 Due to concerns over the number of actresses engaged in selling sex, the participation of women in the plays was forbidden by the government in 1629, and the feminine characters had passed to be represented only by men (onnagata).
 Recent attempts to reintroduce actresses in kabuki had not been well accepted.
 Another characteristic of kabuki is the use of makeup for the actors in historical plays (kumadori) and the performance of nagauta ballads.

 Japanese puppet theater (bunraku) developed in the same period as kabuki, in both competition with and collaboration with its actors and authors.
 The origin of bunraku, however, is older, beginning in the Heian period.
 In 1914, the Takarazuka Revue was founded, a company solely composed by women who introduced the revue to Japan.